 While the IVR system has provided significant benefits, the court still requires phone agents to handle issues that the IVR cannot.
 In addition to incoming phone calls, the courts call center responds to approximately 200 customer service emails per month.
 The transition to a new case management system while simultaneously implementing a new IVR system has proven to be a challenge in maintaining the standards achieved from our initial implementation of IVR.
-Currently, our average abandonment rate is 11% and the average wait time in queue is just over 6 minutes.
-As such, it is important to retain this Fill the Gap agent in order to continue our efforts to reduce the abandonment rate to less than ten percent and average wait times of 5 minutes or less.
+It is important to retain this Fill the Gap agent in order to continue our efforts to maintain an abandonment rate of less than ten percent and average wait times of 5 minutes or less.